\"Writing.Com

 Jonathan was an amateur photographer for the Daily Globe, and at twenty-three, was probably the youngest employee the paper had ever hired.
 Bursting into the publisher's office one afternoon with long red hair hidden and held tightly in a ponytail behind his head, Jonathan begged for a job.
 He had literally thrown himself upon the mercy of the editor, and as his pleading blue eyes peered out from a face completely pocked in freckles, Jonathan was hired.

-The Globe paid him little to no money at all, but John swore he was going to make it to the top--do something totally original and fantastic.
+The Globe paid him little to no money, but John swore he would make it to the top--do something original and fantastic.
 “Aliens and bigfeet are old news,” thought John.
 “What I need is something sensational.”
-He finally decided he would try to prove to the world, beyond any reasonable doubt, that vampires really did exist just as he had always suspected they did since he was eight years old.
+He finally decided he would try to prove to the world, beyond any reasonable doubt, that vampires did exist just as he had always suspected they did since he was eight years old.
 John's entire life had been dedicated to the supernatural: ghosts, werewolves, and vampires.
-He knew that someday he would get a chance to prove it; and now that day has come.
+He knew that someday he would get a chance to prove it, and now that day has come.

 As he approached the old cemetery, a very large black dog ran across the road in front of him.
-John slammed on the brakes and was forced to swerve to keep from hitting the animal.
+John slammed on the brakes and had to swerve to avoid hitting the animal.

 Pulling over to the side of the road, he folded his arms across the steering wheel and collapsed his head down upon them.
 “This is gonna be a long night, John.”
 It started to rain again.